Take The First Step Now

 Heroin’s raw components come from poppy plants, most typically found in South America, Mexico, and Asia.
 The usage of heroin has been illegal in the United States since 1924.
 Depending on the formulation, it may have a white, brown, or black appearance.
 The drug has many alternative names, including horse, brown sugar, smack, and crap.

-Once you’ve been dependent on addictive substances, breaking the cycle of use can be extremely difficult.
-Addiction is a severe condition that can be overcome if the individual understands how to deal with the myriad symptoms of withdrawal that occur during detoxification.
+Once you’ve been dependent on highly addictive substances, breaking the cycle of use can be extremely difficult.
+Addiction is a serious condition that kills millions of people.
+A person can overcome it by learning how to handle the many withdrawal symptoms during detox.

 Table of Contents